smussenden/data-journalism-19-spring/instructor-notes/05-session-notes.md

 # SESSION 5 OUTLINE -- THIS HASN'T BEEN UPDATED YET FOR SPRING 19

+## To read
+* their 38 excuses forum post

+## To upload
+* Excel assignment 2 key and link to it
+* Excel assignment 2 sheet key and link to it.

+## Print before Class
+* List of agencies from database hunt
+* this outline
+* database hunt assignment
+* Excel assignment 2 key

 ## Notes
 * I've moved Memo 1 for data acq project till Tuesday to give you more time.
 Expecting something good!

 ## Excel Assignment 2
 * Review this in class.